Social & Community Development Internships in Auckland

 - Community-based health and social services organizations

-If you’re looking to gain experience exploring and supporting the complex needs of a community’s most vulnerable, then a Social Work internship is for you.
+If you’re looking to gain experience exploring and supporting the complex needs of a community’s most vulnerable, then a Social & Community Development internship is for you.
 You’ll collaborate alongside dedicated professionals in their efforts to empower, educate and invoke change in those from a range of backgrounds.
-Social Work internships provide an amazing opportunity for those drawn to a career that’s dedicated to helping and advocating for others.
+Internship within this rewarding field provide an amazing opportunity for those drawn to helping and advocating for others.

 This is an in-country internship, with accommodation included.
 Click here to view remote Psychology & Social Work internships, which you can undertake from home.